Tiwa Savage: 2017–2019: Sugarcane, MTV EMA and record deal with UMG

+"Queen of Afrobeats" honorific title

+In mid-2017, as Savage was preparing to release Sugarcane, she began to be called the Queen of Afrobeats by the media.
+Glamour magazine in South Africa used that title in 2018, BellaNaija and the Namibian Sun used the term in 2019 as Savage joined Motown, The New York Times reported her as Queen of Afrobeats in 2020, and Allure magazine declared Savage the Queen of Afrobeats in a May 2021 cover story.
+Prior to this, May7ven and Yemi Alade had been separately called the Queen of Afrobeats by media sources.
+Savage herself has denied the title, saying that other women performing in the genre, including Alade and Simi, had been working just as hard to deserve the honor.
+In June 2022 when Tems swept the BET Awards, fans of Tems argued with fans of Savage on social media regarding which singer was the Queen of Afrobeats.

 2020–2022: Billboard cover story, charity foundation, Celia, Water & Garri, and honorary degree

 In May 2020, Savage was featured on Billboard magazine's cover story, titled "Africa Now", alongside Mr Eazi and Davido.
 The cover story features photography by Lakin Ogunbanwo and Seye Isikalu, and styling by Daniel Obasi and Quinton Faulkner.
 The story was written by Gail Mitchell and features interviews with the three artists.
 Conducted over a video conference call, the artists addressed several topics, including life under quarantine and afrobeats as a category.

 In July 2020, Savage launched the We Are Tired charity foundation, an initiative aimed at providing legal support and representation to victims of sexual assault in Nigeria.
 The foundation began as a hashtag she used to express her dissatisfaction with authorities regarding rape negligence.
 Savage had meetings with the Lagos State police commissioner to help publicize phone numbers for victims to report sexual offences.

 On 18 August 2020, Savage released the track list for her third studio album Celia, and announced that it would be released on 28 August 2020.
 The album comprises 13 tracks and features collaborations with artists such as Sam Smith, Stefflon Don, Davido, Naira Marley, and Hamzaa, among others.
 Savage named the album Celia in order to pay homage to her mother and to women all around the world.
 In July 2020, Savage told France 24 that the album is a mixture of Afrobeat, soul, and R&B. Celia produced four singles: "Attention", "Dangerous Love", "Koroba", and "Temptation".
 It was ranked 10th on Time magazine's list of the 10 Best Albums of 2020.
 In a review for Essence magazine, Antoinette Isama described the album as a "sonic journey" and said it "shows us how Savage stays in the pocket of what makes listening to R&B so warm, with the complex melodies and messages that align with afrobeat music".